bjornah/GamePhysicsSim/README.md

         Running Visualise.py opens a manual control window.
 Good for gauging the current physics settings.

 Scripts/

     PID_run.py
         Runs a simulation where M pods race through a track of N checkpoints, where the steering is governed by a PID regulator for the Torque and a distance based function for the Thrust.
 If this automatic steering is sufficiently well calibrated you can use the output from one of these runs to train the AI.

+    Train_NN.py
+        Trains a NN defined in the script, using regular old back propagation, on the training data supplied by PID_run.py and saves the resuling model.

     RunGA.py
         Runs simulations using genetic algorithms with the GeneticAlgorithm package.
 Also saves films of each generation.
 Starts from a new model (i.e. generation 0).
 The example here starts from a model that has been trained the regular way against a PID.

     test_NN_model.py
         Runs pygame based animation of a neural network trained on the PID controller.

+    RunSimModel_i.py
+        Runs matplotlib based animation of a neural network trained on the PID controller.
+This script saves the result as a .mp4 file under videos/.

 ------------------------------